nicklepickle/fe-compare/README.md

 All of the performance benchmarks were measured with a production build using preview with only one browser tab open and some attempt to minimize other processes.
-With an application the size and complexity of the test project, all of the projects performed well enough that any discrepencies in load time or memory useage are likely due to the environment they were running in rather than the speed of the build even with records cranked to 2000.
+With an application the size and complexity of the test project, all of the projects performed well enough that any discrepancies in load time or memory usage are likely due to the environment they were running in rather than the speed of the build even with records cranked to 2000.
 If there is any takeaway here it is that my Windows 11 work laptop running Chrome performed radically worse than my 2021 M1 iMac running Safari.